kneath/kneath.github.com/talks/index.md

 # Talks & Presentations

 Every now and then I get up on stage and embarass myself trying to share a little bit of my ignorance at conferences.
 Like my style?
-I think conferences are awesome and would love to hear about any speaking opportunities you might have.
+I think conferences are awesome and would love to hear about any speaking opportunities you might have — just throw an email to <kneath@gmail.com>.

+## Cash Rules Everything Around Design

+No slides from this one — a brief history of how I got into design by way of poisonous monsters, why I think it's important to align revenue with customer happiness, why cash rules everything around design, and how to become a better designer because of it.

+Given at *Funconf II - 2011* at Lismore Castle, Ireland.

 ## [Responsive web design from the future](/talks/responsive)